moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/iterate.md

   <img src="/products/data_product/how_to_guides/image.png" style="border:2px solid black; width: auto; height: 25%;">
 </div>

 - **Implement changes:** Update the Data Product according to the issues arises.
 This might involve modifying data sources, transformation logic, data models, and workflows.
-To update the Data Product simply make the changes in the resources that require updation and re-apply the bundle resource using the below command:
+To update the Data Product simply make the changes in the Resources that require updation and re-apply the Bundle Resource using the below command:

 ```shell